top of page

 Readings, References, & Resources:.

-Participants were encouraged to read or review the shared articles prior to the Summit.
+Participants were encouraged to read or review the shared articles for the Summit.
 The articles can be reviewed in this Google Folder.

 Questions?